- Boat Name: Goose

 lost the Seawanhaka Cup to K55 Circe, a boat Goose trounced in

-the earlier British-American Team Race.
+the earlier British-American Team Races.
 After many years of hard

 campaigning in the US and Europe, she was rebuilt in the Luders